Poetry Prize

 Judge: Marcelo Hernandez Castillo

-His winning chapbook, Autopsy of a Fall, will be published by Newfound in fall of 2021.
+His winning chapbook, Autopsy of a Fall, was published by Newfound in fall of 2021.

 Finalists: Stephanie Berger, Lupita Eyde-Tucker, Mónica Gomery, and Rushi Vyas.